Mentors4EDU/Analytics-Portfolio/Demos/Practice3.md

 **f)** The cost would have to drop by $1.87 to be economical \
 **g)** I believe the increase woule be a dollar or 15.38% \ **h)** Again w/ the spider diagrams :).
 The margin implications is that newsprint is cheapest, and the stock print is most expensive.
 Packaging is near the cost of the stock print.  \
 **i)** Same thing w/ f in regards to spider plots, but I believe a carboard increase is most reasonable given it is still already the lowest percentage yield.
-If you are goingby cost over recycling yield, which I guess you are, it is actually the white office paper for newsprint.
+If you are going by cost over recycling yield, which I guess you are, it is actually the white office paper for newsprint.

 ### Problem #27
 The formulas used were ``SUM``, ``SUMPRODUCT`` and the data model generator w/ solver.
 I had to input for the cost of each day. \